Fisboll/Four-in-a-Row/README.md

 Most features are simple, you click on one color.
 And then you click on another empty space, The game will calculate how many colors there are in a row and when there is 4 given the game will end and a new will start.
 If there is no winners the game will Draw and neither will get a point and it will just restart.
 ​
+A new feature which has been added, instead of it reseting that red starts all the time.
+The person who loses gets to start.
+If red wins, yellow starts.
+If Yellow wins, Red starts etc.

 ## **Future-Enhancements**
 ​
 Online mode, so you can play online with other people and pottentially add an AI into the game you can play against using random number generator.